silinternational/tfc-ops/README.md

 ```

 ### Workspace List Help

+Any workspace attribute that can be read by the Terraform API can be retrieved
+by the `workspaces list` command.
+See the [Terraform API Docs](https://www.terraform.io/cloud-docs/api-docs/workspaces#show-workspace)
+for full details.

 ```text
 $ tfc-ops workspaces list -h
 Lists the TF workspaces with (some of) their attributes